All about Raptors

 Working around and with our Education Ambassadors

 When volunteering in Animal Care, ORC staff will determine when you are ready to be trained to clean the outside aviaries and mews of our education ambassadors.
-Avalon, as well as Sassie and Handsome are off-limits to volunteers.
+Handsome and Wonder are currently off-limits to volunteers.

 ORC staff will train you to clean the mews and aviaries of our education ambassadors.
 It consists of raking feces into the ground, picking up leftover food and making sure hackboards, perches and water containers are clean.